 While you would think that messaging is at its peak, Instagram recently made moves towards this form of digital communication.
 After making Snapchat obsolete by creating the stronger Story-Feature, they are looking to also be part of the messaging game with Direct.

-As a Facebook subsidiary Direct is the third messaging app within the parent organisation.
+As a Facebook subsidiary Direct is the third messaging app within the parent organization.
 Like Facebook Messenger before Direct will be a stand-alone solution.
 While as of now there are only features for users it seems likely that Instagram is also looking to simplify interaction between customer and business on their platform.

 Towards the end of 2017 when everyone settled for a quiet end of the year, the US breaks the calm.
 The Federal Communications Commission has scrapped net neutrality rules that until now protected the openness of the internet.
 Those rules used to prevent internet service providers (ISPs) to charge some websites more than others or even block some websites.
 Especially for Google, Facebook and Co. this might mean high costs in order to have their data delivered as steady as before.
 But as they do have sufficient funds to do so, the real struggle will likely be for smaller, disruptive businesses.